Volunteer in Malaysia

 6.00 PM Dinner is served in the communal area at the volunteer accommodation

-Volunteers are accommodated in a central hostel or in a volunteer house apartment which is 15 minutes walk from the centre of Taiping.
+Volunteers are accommodated in a central hostel or in a volunteer house apartment which is 15 minutes walk from the center of Taiping.
 You will be living with other volunteers and you can expect to share a room with up to three others of the same gender.
 Beds are comprised of single and bunk beds and bedding is provided, including a bottom sheet, cover and pillow.
 The accommodation provides western-style toilets and showers with warm water.
 Fans are provided in each room.

 For those who would like more comfort or privacy, it is possible to request a private room which has a double bed and air-conditioning.
-Private rooms are subject to availability and incurs an additional fee of US$90 (approximately £65) per week, paid to the local team on arrival.
+Private rooms are subject to availability and incurs an additional fee of US$90 (approximately CA$115) per week, paid to the local team on arrival.

 You will have access to a fridge in the kitchen if needed for medicines or snacks.
 In the hostel, you will be able to purchase drinks and snacks from the bottom floor cafe.

 Wifi is provided in all accommodations but is only available in the common area.
 We recommend purchasing a local SIM card with a data package so that you can use the internet on your hand held device in other areas of the accommodation and while away from the accommodation.